python/cpython/Doc/library/base64.rst

 .. function:: decodebytes(s)
               decodestring(s)

-   Decode the bytestring *s*, which must contain one or more lines of base64 encoded data, and return a bytestring containing the resulting binary data.
+   Decode the byte string *s*, which must contain one or more lines of base64 encoded data, and return a byte string containing the resulting binary data.
    ``decodestring`` is a deprecated alias.